-Located overlooking the main pool, my room included a queen bed dressed with white linens and a memory foam topped mattress.
-With a nautical theme, the room offers ample space for a couple and offered a small sofa along with a table with two chairs indoors.
+Located overlooking the main pool, my room included a queen bed dressed with white linens and a memory foam-topped mattress.
+With a nautical theme, the room offers ample space for a couple and a small sofa along with a table with two chairs indoors.

-This room offers a small kitchenette with a microwave, a mini fridge, stocked with water, Coke and Diet Coke along several Mexico beers.
-I enjoyed an all-inclusive plan though an a la carte option is available (European Plan).
+This room offers a small kitchenette with a microwave and a mini fridge, stocked with water, Coke and Diet Coke along with several Mexican beers.
+I enjoyed an all-inclusive plan through an a la carte option is available (European Plan).

-My balcony was well sized and offered two comfortable chairs with a small table.
-This space was ideal for afternoon cocktails or sunning session.
+My balcony was well-sized and offered two comfortable chairs with a small table.
+This space was ideal for afternoon cocktails or sunning sessions.

-My bathroom offered a glass enclosed shower with the toilet.
+My bathroom offered a glass-enclosed shower with a toilet.
 This area was efficiently planned so no room was wasted.

 Opposite the sink, the reach-in closet offered a luggage rack along with a robe and slippers plus an iron and board.
 This space also featured an in-room safe that accommodated my large laptop.

 Dining at the Marina Fiesta Resort and Spa